 Dual fuel heating system rebate: electric heat pump combined with gas furnace

-We’re offering this rebate for customers who want a higher-efficiency heating and cooling system that can replace their aging gas furnace, helping to reduce associated greenhouse gas emissions.
+We’re offering a $5,000 dual fuel system rebate for customers who want a higher-efficiency heating and cooling system that can replace their aging gas furnace, helping to reduce their energy use and associated greenhouse gas emissions.

 2. If the registered owner of the property where upgrades were made is not the utility account holder (e.g. landlord/tenant) the owner must have the account holder complete the Utility Account Holder Consent form.